Asset Management

 Tools and Resources

-Tools and resources are available to local governments through Asset Management BC, a leader in building awareness, education, and supporting collaboration between local governments on the path towards sustainable service delivery.
+Tools and resources, and educational opportunities are available to local governments through Asset Management BC, a leader in building awareness, education, and supporting collaboration between local governments on the path toward sustainable service delivery.

 The tools and resources provided can be used to support local governments with the development and implementation of asset management.